 Product placements are when respondents try a product under normal usage conditions and then give their opinion about the product.
 After participants “try” the product for a certain period of time, they are asked to take a survey or speak to a trained interviewer to record their opinion.
 We are able to conduct in-home product use tests without having to make physical contact with the respondent.
 Products are shipped directly to the respondent along with instructions.
 Frequent emails and text reminders help to keep the respondents on track and ensure they are following the usage instructions.
 Respondents are incentivized virtually.

-Moore Research’s “bread and butter” lies in sensory testing.
 Sensory research involves evaluation of a product, either absolutely or compared to something else, by the respondents.
 Generally, sensory tests are conducted at a central location.
-If the product(s) can be shipped or carried home, the test can also be conducted in the respondent's home.
-Respondents are often asked to evaluate the product or service on various attributes.
-Also, their likelihood to purchase or recommend the product and the reasoning behind that are determined.
+If the product(s) can be shipped or carried home, the test can also be conducted in the respondent’s home.
+Respondents are often asked to evaluate the product or service on various attributes, along with their likelihood to purchase or recommend the product and the reasoning behind that.
 We have much experience in the following categories: Cosmetics, Health and Beauty products, Fragrance, Food, Beverage, and Clothing.